syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-PDF-in-Azure-App-Service-Windows.md

 # Convert PowerPoint Presentation to PDF in Azure App Service on Windows

 Syncfusion PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and **convert PowerPoint documents** programmatically without **Microsoft PowerPoint** or interop dependencies.
-Using this library, you can **convert a PowerPoint Presentation to PDF**.
+Using this library, you can **convert a PowerPoint Presentation to PDF in Azure App Service on Windows**.

 ## Steps to convert PowerPoint Presentation to PDF in Azure App Service on Windows